Black Sailors at Michilimackinac

 The reconstructed Welcome today in Mackinaw City.

-Although only Pomp and Jupiter appear in Askin’s correspondence, there were likely other Black sailors on the lakes.
-In late 1779, Askin’s son-in-law Samuel Roberston sailed the sloop Felicity around Lake Michigan.
-Pausing at the mouth of the Muskegon River, he learned that Black sailors “with the little vessel” had sailed north with a load of corn for Michilimackinac.
-These sailors may have included Jupiter and Pomp, perhaps aboard Archange.
-Whoever they were, like Jupiter and Pomp these sailors were a critical part of the maritime logistical system which powered the regional economy of the Great Lakes in the late 18th century.
-If you would like to learn more about them, as well as John Askin’s vessels, a new vignette about his sloop Welcome will be available in our museum stores later this summer.
+Although Askin’s records mention only Jupiter and Pomp, other Black sailors likely worked on the Great Lakes.
+In late 1779, Askin’s son-in-law Samuel Robertson sailed the sloop Felicity on Lake Michigan.
+Near the mouth of the Muskegon River, he learned that Black sailors “with the little vessel” had sailed north.
+They carried a load of corn bound for Michilimackinac.
+These sailors may have included Jupiter and Pomp, possibly aboard Archange.